131st Reconnaissance Battalion (Ukraine)

-The 131st Separate Reconnaissance Battalion "Colonel Yevhen Konovalets" (MUNA1445) is a battalion of the Ukrainian ground forces acting as an independent unit subordinated directly to the Operational Command South and has seen combat during both the War in Donbass and the Russian Invasion of Ukraine, performing reconnaissance and combat operations throughout the entire front.
+The 131st Separate Reconnaissance Battalion "Colonel Yevhen Konovalets" (MUNA1445) is a battalion of the Ukrainian ground forces acting as an independent unit subordinated directly to the Operational Command South and has seen combat during both the War in Donbass and the Russo-Ukrainian war, performing reconnaissance and combat operations throughout the entire front.

 History

 It was established on 1 April 2014, mainly from volunteers and operated mainly in the Southern and Mariupol directions during the War in Donbass participating in the liberation of Shyrokyne, Pavlopil and Pyshchevyk.

 On 20 June 2015, two soldiers of the battalion, Nazarenko Andriy Volodymyrovych and Miloserdov Volodymyr Oleksandrovych were killed in a clash with a separatist DRG between Chermalyk and the Pavlopil.
 On 18 July 2015, a soldier of the battalion, Ryzhov Stanislav Anatoliyovych was killed by a landmine while performing a reconnaissance mission near Mariupol in Oktiabr.
 On 15 December 2015, while performing a combat reconnaissance mission near Pavlopil, a reconnaissance group of the battalion came under sniper fire killing one soldier, Nosenko Artem Vyacheslavovych.

 On 7 July 2016, near Lopaskyne, a Volkswagen minibus of the battalion was blown up by a landmine, two soldiers of the battalion, Kovalskyi Anatoliy Viktorovych and Yablonsky Mykola Mykolayovych were killed.
 On 30 August 2016, a soldier of the battalion, Zhulynsky Mykola Volodymyrovych was killed by a Separatist sniper while performing a combat mission near Dovhe.
 On 11 November 2016, a soldier of the battalion, Oleg Olegovich Suprikin was killed while performing a combat operation in Malinove.

 On 30 April 2017, while performing a combat mission near Katerynivka, Popasnyanskyi district, the battalion personnel came under heavy mortar shelling from Molodizhne, a soldier, Mayboroda Denis Anatoliyovych was killed and two more were wounded.
 On 13 December 2017, a soldier of the battalion, Kornelyuk Pavlo Volodymyrovych was killed by a Separatist sniper at an observation post in Kruta Balka.

 A soldier of the battalion, Panin Viktor Vyacheslavovich, was killed in Avdiivka on 21 February 2018.